panopset/site/docs/deploy.md

     echo Droplet: $HOSTNAME, IP Address: $PUBLIC_IPV4 > /usr/share/nginx/html/index.html

-Optional, if you want to hit 8080 directly, also include:
+Optional, if you want to hit 8081 directly, also include:

-    ufw allow 8080
+    ufw allow 8081

+Update src/main/resources/application.properties to change the port.

 ... but normally you'd proxy it, here are some good articles about how to do that: